khaledjalloul/control-methods/README.md

 #### Model-dependent

-**Policy Iteration** and **Value Iteration** were used to generate a policy for the processes given their models' transition probabilities.
+Policy Iteration and Value Iteration were used to generate a policy for the processes given their models' transition probabilities.

 #### Reinforcement Learning

-Some variations of reinforcement learning were used to obtain efficient policies for the processes without any knowledge about their models, namely:
+Some variations of reinforcement learning were used to obtain efficient model-independent policies for the processes, namely:

-- Monte Carlo Learning
+- Q-Learning
 - State–action–reward–state–action (SARSA)
-- Q-Learning
+- Monte Carlo Learning